meftehSafa/MapReduce/README.md

 The "reduce_function" takes a list of these tuples and returns a single tuple containing each word and the total number of occurrences across all files.

-The main function applies the map_function to each file in a list of file names using the worker pool, then applies the reduce_function to the resulting list
+The "main" function applies the "map_function" to each file in a list of file names using the worker pool, then applies the "reduce_function" to the resulting list